 Bins and recycling

 Taiwan has set up strict recycling guidelines.
-Tenants need to separate their trash into cardboard, aluminium, plastic and glass.
-Each group of materials needs to be bagged separately and placed in the corresponding collection area.
+Tenants must separate their trash into cardboard, aluminium, plastic and glass.
+Each group of materials needs to be bagged separately in the corresponding coloured bag and placed in the designated collection area.
+Note that different cities in Taiwan use different coloured bags, which can usually be purchased at local convenience stores.

 Trash is typically collected daily.
-Many buildings have a designated area for collection, but in some cases tenants need to run out when they hear the rubbish removal truck coming and throw their trash in the truck themselves.
+Many buildings have a designated area for collection, but in some cases, tenants must run out when they hear the bin lorry coming and throw their trash in the truck themselves.
 These trucks usually play a jingle that makes it easy to identify.

 Further reading